echoix/website/gitpod/docs/configure/workspaces/oidc.md

 eyJhbGciOiJSUzI1NiIsImtpZCI6ImlkLTE2ODQ3NTc4MDY...
 ```

-The output of which, when decoded, translates to a JSON object similar to the one below.
+The output, when decoded, translates to a JSON object similar to the one below.

 ```json
 {